pascallaliberte/pascallaliberte.me/reformers-course/index.md

 You have an urge to fix broken things, from systems to processes to relationships.
 To you, it's all the same.
 It all needs fixing.
 You've tried saying the job is for someone else, but this time, it seems to be your turn.

+For you, I'm putting together The Reformer's Course.

 <div class="highlight" markdown="1">

 ## The two techniques the course teaches: